 Connect to virtual machine

-To connect to your VM, open the downloaded RDP file.
-If prompted, click Connect.
+Create a remote desktop connection to the virtual machine.
+These directions tell you how to connect to your VM from a Windows computer.
 On a Mac, you need an RDP client such as this Remote Desktop Client from the Mac App Store.

 Install-WindowsFeature -name Web-Server -IncludeManagementTools